air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

 turn out to be useful for a wide variety of people.The best solution to the problem of designing for everyone is flexibility
 94. The most important principle for taming complexity is to pro- vide a good conceptual model
+95. Standardize and you simplify lives: everyone learns the system only once.
+96. The design of technology to fit human needs and capabilities is determined by the psychology of people.
+Yes, technologies may change, but people stay the same.
+97. A better strategy is to concentrate on areas where they are stronger and to strengthen them even more.
+Then focus all marketing and advertisements to point out the strong points.
+This causes the product to stand out from the mindless herd.
+98. Radical innovation changes lives and industries.
+Incremental innovation makes things better.
+We need both.
+99. hill climbing, analogous to climbing a hill blindfolded.
+Move your foot in one direction.
+If it is downhill, try another direction.
+If the direction is uphill, take one step.
+Keep doing this until you have reached a point where all steps would be downhill; then you are at the top of the hill, or at least at a local peak.
+100. The more things change, the more they are the same.
+101. What this means is that although technology is continually introducing new means of doing things, people are resistant to changes in the way they do things.
+102. The power of the unaided mind is highly overrated.
+Without external aids, deep, sustained reasoning is difficult.
+Unaided memory, thought, and reasoning are all limited in power.
+Human intelligence is highly flexible and adaptive, superb at inventing procedures and objects that overcome its own limits.
+The real powers come from devising external aids that enhance cognitive abilities.
+103. good ideas that appear too early will fail.
+104. We are surrounded with objects of desire, not objects of use.
+105. Designers need to make things that satisfy people’s needs, in terms of function, in terms of being understandable and usable, and in terms of their ability to deliver emotional satisfaction, pride, and delight.
+In other words, the design must be thought of as a total experience.